euler-xyz/euler-vault-kit/docs/whitepaper.md

 Nested vaults can have `CFG_EVC_COMPATIBLE_ASSET` set, which disables a protection used by vaults to ensure that non-EVC-compatible tokens are not transferred to known sub-account addresses, where they would be lost.

+Since [bad debt socialisation](#bad-debt-socialisation) represents a sudden but predictable (on MEV time-scales) price change, opportunistic market participants may take advantage of this by borrowing and shorting the shares of bad-debt vault using a nested vault configuration.
+In some situations this could have adverse effects on vault depositors.

+Similar to the case of [Non-collateral Deposits](#non-collateral-deposits), an accounts may have certain operations restricted on nested vaults when they are unhealthy.
+For example, a `repay()` operation on a nested vault that is insufficient to restore the account to health may fail, because an account status check is scheduled by the parent vault when its shares are moved.

 ### Bootstrapping

 Nested vaults can help solve the liquidity bootstrapping problem of specialised vaults.
 Depositing into new vaults that are not currently paying interest has an opportunity cost at least equal to the interest that could be earned on an established vault.
 By using nested vaults, depositors can continue to earn the "base yield" of the established vault while simultaneously offering to provide liquidity to the new vault.